sbednarz/scilab/2020/07/README.md

 0 = in - out

-Class06 - accumulation was not equal to 0, there was reaction(s), but the system was closed (in, out = 0), so we used the equation in a form:
+Class06 - there was reaction(s) and accumulation was not equal to 0, but the system was closed (in, out = 0), so we used the equation in a form:

 accumulation = ± reaction